 In my work as an occupational therapist I have provided services to the rural people of Northeastern South Africa, implementing a World Health Organization mandate; I have worked with families in Oregon and Washington, in the metro areas, rural areas, and up and down the I-5 corridor.
-I have provided services to individuals and families who were adjusting to the changes within the logging industry here in the Northwest.
-More recently travelled to China to work with disabled children and provide staff training to hospital personnel.
+I have provided services to individuals and families who were adjusting to the changes within the logging industry here in the Northwest and travelled to China to work with disabled children and provide staff training to hospital personnel.

 2001, Master's, Public Administration/Health Administration, Portland State University, Ore.

 1989, B.S., Occupational Therapy, University of Witwatersrand, South Africa

 2011- Occupational Therapy Association of Oregon Grace Black Award